biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 #### Installation versus loading

-Packages have to be separately **installed** (usually *from within R*, using R code) and once you have done this, you don't need to redo it unless you have switched to a different version of R.
+To be able to use them, packages have to be **installed** (usually *from within R*, using R code).
+Once you have done this, you don't need to redo it until you switch to a different version of R.

 Unlike installation, **loading** a package is necessary again and again, in every R session that you want to use it.